department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Patterns/update-prefilled-information/Update-Prefill-USWDS-discussion.md

 ### When the user clicks on the Edit link:
 - They will be taken to an edit page displaying their prefilled data within the form fields
-- If updates to the form will also automatically save to the user's profile, the alert below is displayed
+- If updates to the form will also automatically save to the user's profile, the alert below is displayed at the top of the page

 ![Screenshot 2024-12-03 at 2 20 21 PM](https://github.com/user-attachments/assets/2863e0bf-2190-454d-8106-ecacf8eb7044)